Future Climate: Explore the Possibilities

 - Click the “Start Over” button to clean the slate.

-- Start with carbon emissions set at 10.5 GtC/yr, at or close to the current rate.
+- Start with carbon emissions set at 10.6 GtC/yr, which is at or close to the current rate.

-- Click the "Step Forward" button (lower left) twice to advance "model time" by 10 years.
+- Click the "Go" button to advance "model time" by 10 years and then click it again to pause.

-- Continue to increase the emission rate by 1 GtC/yr (to 10 GtC/yr) for each decade, assuming it will take some time before we are able to take action, until you reach the year 2050.
+- Increase the emission rate by 1 GtC/yr for each decade until you reach the year 2050.
+This assumes it will take some time before we are able to take action.

 - Once you reach the year 2050, start decreasing the emission rate by 1 GtC/yr every 10 years.